Goryeo: Buddhism

 Buddhism in medieval Korea evolved in ways which rallied support for the state.

 Initially, the new Seon schools were regarded by the established doctrinal schools as radical and dangerous upstarts.
-Thus, the early founders of the various "nine mountain" monasteries met with considerable resistance, repressed by the long influence in court of the Gyo schools.
+Thus, the early founders of the various "nine mountain" monasteries met with considerable resistance, repressed by the long influence in court of the Kyo schools.
 The struggles which ensued continued for most of the Goryeo period, but gradually the Seon argument for the possession of the true transmission of enlightenment would gain the upper hand.
-The position that was generally adopted in the later Seon schools, due in large part to the efforts of Jinul, did not claim clear superiority of Seon meditational methods, but rather declared the intrinsic unity and similarities of the Seon and Gyo viewpoints.
+The position that was generally adopted in the later Seon schools, due in large part to the efforts of Jinul, did not claim clear superiority of Seon meditational methods, but rather declared the intrinsic unity and similarities of the Seon and Kyo viewpoints.
 Although all these schools are mentioned in historical records, toward the end of the dynasty, Seon became dominant in its effect on the government and society, and the production of noteworthy scholars and adepts.
 During the Goryeo period, Seon thoroughly became a "religion of the state," receiving extensive support and privileges through connections with the ruling family and powerful members of the court.
-Although Buddhist predominated, taoism was practiced in some temples, as was shamanism.
+Although Buddhist predominated, Taoism was practiced in some temples, as was shamanism.